Rio Pecos Cotton California Western Saddles Pads

 Rio Pecos Cotton California Western Saddles pads have a unique angled lower edge to the pad, which makes them look fantastic underneath all types of western saddles.

-All Rio Pecos Westerns Saddles pads allow for upto three optional correction pockets on each side of the pad as well as two panels with detachable lambskin and are available in sizes S, M, L, XL and XXL.
+All Rio Pecos Westerns Saddles pads allow for upto three optional correction pockets on each side of the pad as well as two panels with detachable lambskin and are available in sizes S, M, L, XL, and XXL.

 The depth of the sides can also be altered to suit the type of saddle you are using.
-You can choose from a wide range of color combinations in respect of the lambskin, top band, binding and rope trims.
+You can choose from a wide range of color combinations in respect of the lambskin, top band, binding, and rope trims.
 Replacement base pads and panels are available to order separately.

-The Rio Pecos California Pad is made from a high quality cotton/polyester blend quilted fabric.
+The Rio Pecos California Pad is made from a high-quality cotton/polyester blend quilted fabric.
 The Rio Pecos California can also be made in cotton sheen or hard-wearing velvet.
 The SPINEFREE® design reliably prevents any pressure around the withers and spine.

 Unique to the Rio Pecos Range of Western Saddle Pads, is the fully removable sheepskin lining, this makes keeping your sheepskin clean much easier than having to wash the whole pad.
-Mattes has their own range of Melp Cleaning fluid, especially designed for their sheepskin
+Mattes has their own range of Melp Cleaning fluid, specially designed for their sheepskin

 As mentioned above Rio Pecos Western Saddle Pads are available with the CORRECTION® System on request, with a choice of one or three pockets on each side.
-Mattes supply three 5 mm-thick felt shims (POLY-FLEX®) for each pocket, offering the same pressure relief as a good quality new saddle, padded with wool and horsehair.
+Mattes supplies three 5 mm-thick felt shims (POLY-FLEX®) for each pocket, offering the same pressure relief as a good quality new saddle, padded with wool and horsehair.